kaasivik/Sleeve-info/PRIVACY.md

 - **Location:** Used only to save location coordinates to your items or view them on a map.
 Location data is processed locally and stored in your private iCloud.

 **4. Contact & Support**
-If you have any questions, need support, or want to report a bug, please open a ticket on our support page: https://support.uomagrit.com/sleeve
+If you have any questions, need support, or want to report a bug, please open a ticket on our [support page](https://support.uomagrit.com/sleeve).